 Q. When is the UPC system likely to start?

-A. The best estimate is that the UPC will open for business in spring 2018, with the ‘sunrise period’ (in which ‘opt-outs’ may be registered - see below) starting in late 2017.
+A. The best estimate is that the UPC will open for business in early summer 2018, with the ‘sunrise period’ (in which ‘opt-outs’ may be registered - see below) starting in early 2018.

 Earlier this year, the Preparatory Committee’s target date of a December 2017 Court opening (set after the UK’s decision in November 2016 to proceed with ratification of the UPC Agreement despite its EU referendum result) seemed achievable.
-However, in June 2017 the Preparatory Committee recognised that action was still required by a few more Member States for the UPC Agreement’s Protocol on Provisional Application to come into force and allow final preparations, such as recruitment of judges, to be completed in time for a December 2017 opening.
-The Preparatory Committee stated it was monitoring national procedures and would publish a new timetable as soon as possible.
-Since then the UK has moved forward with its ratification process (which had stalled because of the unexpected General Election announced in April) and hence the UK will comfortably be able to meet the likely timetable above.
+However, in early June 2017 the Preparatory Committee recognised that action was still required by a few more Member States for the UPC Agreement’s Protocol on Provisional Application (PPA) to come into force and allow final preparations, such as recruitment of judges, to be completed in time for a December 2017 opening.
+Since then the UK has moved forward with its ratification process (which had stalled because of the unexpected General Election announced in April) and has deposited the document required to apply the PPA; hence the UK will comfortably be able to meet the likely timetable above.

 Q. Why do I need to understand the new system now?
 Can't it wait until the Court is nearly open for business?